bkesterbyld/701-Glenside/content/pages/index.md

     subtitle: ''
     text: >
       We look forward too seeing you!
 We have space in our driveway for 10-14 cars.
-As you enter our northern driveway entrance just pull and park as far to right, as you enter the driveway, and go as you can and go the end.
+As you enter our northern driveway entrance just forward and park as far right as you can, or grab an end spot.

       **If you don't want to get boxed in or plan on leaving early**, just park